conradsnicta/armadillo-code/README.txt

 15: Bug Reports and Frequently Asked Questions
 ==============================================

 Armadillo has gone through extensive testing and has been successfully used in production environments.
 However, as with almost all software, it's impossible to guarantee 100% correct functionality.

 If you find a bug in the library or the documentation, we are interested in hearing about it.
 Please make a _small_ and _self-contained_ program which exposes the bug, and then send the program source and the bug description to the developers.
+The small program must have a main() function and use only functions/classes from Armadillo and the standard C++ library (no other libraries).

 The contact details are at:

   http://arma.sourceforge.net/contact.html

-Further information about Armadillo as well as answers to frequently asked questions are at:
+Further information about Armadillo is on the frequently asked questions page:

   http://arma.sourceforge.net/faq.html